ravendb/docs/docs/consumer/connecting-to-a-ravendb-datastore.markdown

 * _User / Password_ - for server mode only, the credentials to use when accessing the server.

 * _Enlist_ - whatever RavenDB should enlist in distributed transactions.
+Not applicable for Silverlight.

 * _ResourceManagerId_ - Optional, for server mode only, the Resource Manager Id that will be used by the Distributed Transaction Coordinator (DTC) service to identify Raven.
 A custom resource manager id will need to be configured for each Raven server instance when Raven is hosted more than once per machine.
+Not applicable for Silverlight.

 * _DefaultDatabase_ or _Database_ - for server mode only, use a specific database, not the default one.
 Using this will also ensure that the database exists.

 The following are samples of a few RavenDB connection strings:

-* Url=http://ravendb.mydomain.com - connect to a remove RavenDB instance at ravendb.mydomain.com, to the default database
+* Url=http://ravendb.mydomain.com - connect to a remote RavenDB instance at ravendb.mydomain.com, to the default database
-* Url=http://ravendb.mydomain.com;Database=Northwind - connect to a remove RavenDB instance at ravendb.mydomain.com, to the Northwind database there
+* Url=http://ravendb.mydomain.com;Database=Northwind - connect to a remote RavenDB instance at ravendb.mydomain.com, to the Northwind database there
-* Url=http://ravendb.mydomain.com;User=user;Password=secret- connect to a remove RavenDB instance at ravendb.mydomain.com, with the specified credentials
+* Url=http://ravendb.mydomain.com;User=user;Password=secret- connect to a remote RavenDB instance at ravendb.mydomain.com, with the specified credentials
 * DataDir=~\App_Data\RavenDB;Enslist=False - use embedded mode with the datbase located in the App_Data\RavenDB folder, without DTC support.

 ## Configuration